Accurate Models of NVIDIA Tensor Cores: Results

 \subsubsection{L40S Data Center GPU Model}

-Running the GNFT for fp16, bf16, and tf19 input formats, we determined that the L40S tensor cores exhibit behaviour identical to that of the A100, with $\NFMA$ of $8$, $8$, and $4$, respectively, and with a single extra alignment bit when aligning significands, giving a 24-bit alignment/accumulation fraction in total.
-Bits that fall off the 24-bit fraction in the alignment of the significands during the multi-term floating-point addition are truncated, and the final results are truncated as well, unless the output is required in fp16 for the fp16 input setting.
-In this case, RNE is used as the default rounding mode.
+Running the GNFT for fp16, bf16, and tf19 input formats, we determined that the L40S tensor cores exhibit behaviour identical to that of the A100, with $\NFMA$ of $8$, $8$, and $4$, respectively, and with a single extra alignment bit i.e., $\neab=1$.

-The WMMA API does not provide support for fp8 format tensor cores available in Ada architecture.
-Therefore, the MMA instruction, specifically \path{mma.sync.aligned.m16n8k16/32.f32/f16.f8.f8.f32/f16}, is utilized which then maps to \texttt{QMMA} instruction, for computing fp8 MMA across a warp~\cite[Sec.~6.4]{nvidia_instrset} which we found is also present in Ada architecture, albeit not mentioned in its instruction set~\cite[Sec.~6.2]{nvidia_instrset}.
+The warp matrix multiply accumulate (WMMA) API does not provide support for fp8 format tensor cores available on this GPU.
+Therefore, the MMA instruction, specifically \path{mma.sync.aligned.m16n8k16/32.f32/f16.f8.f8.f32/f16}\footnote{The input matrices $A$ and $B$ may have a shared dimension of either $16$ or $32$.
+The output type can be either fp32 (denoted as \texttt{f32}) or fp16 (denoted as \texttt{f16}) in this PTX format.}, is utilized which then maps to \texttt{QMMA} instruction, for computing fp8 MMA across a warp~\cite[Sec.~6.4]{nvidia_instrset}.
+However, although the L40S GPU belongs to the Ada architecture family, the QMMA instruction is not explicitly documented in the Ada instruction set~\cite[Sec.~6.2]{nvidia_instrset}.
 For both fp8 formats, fp8-E5M2 and fp8-E4M3, the accumulation takes place with $13$ fractional bits.
-We determined this by setting $p_1 = 1$, $p_2 = p_3 = 2^{-23-\neab}$ and decrementing $\neab$ from $10$ until $d$ becomes equal to $1+p_1+p_2$.
+We determined this by setting $p_1 = 1$, $p_2 = p_3 = 2^{-23-\neab}$ and decrementing $\neab$ from $10$ until $d$ becomes equal to $1+p_1+p_2$, using the methodology of Hickmann~and~Bradford~\cite{hibr19}.
 For $\neab= -10$, we obtain $d = 1 + 2^{-12}$, which indicates that there are $23-10 = 13$ fractional bits.
-Moreover, we determined that $c$ is added early with the first $16$ products by setting $c = 1$ and $p_1 = p_{2} = 2^{-14}$, which produced $d = 1$ in fp32 output mode.
+Moreover, we test that the accumulation term $c$ is summed together with the products.
+We verified it by setting $c = 1$ and $p_1 = p_{2} = 2^{-14}$, which produced $d = 1$ in the fp32 output mode.
+As L40S fp16, bf16 and tf19 input format tensor cores are identical to A100 tensor core, only fp8 input format tensor core structure is shown in~Figure~\ref{fig_L40S}.
+The A100 feature of limiting the maximum exponent at $-132$ when small subnormals are accumulated, is also available in this GPU.

-The Ada Lovelace RTX 1000 consumer-grade GPU tensor cores exhibited identical numerical characteristics to those of the L40S model.
-This is further supported by the identical outputs produced by both models’ tensor cores for inputs drawn from a single ensemble of $10^5$ randomized input vectors.
-This is most likely because both GPUs belong to the Ada family and have fourth generation tensor cores on board.
-Since only the fp8 tensor core structure of the L40S is different compared with the tensor cores in the Ampere architecture (which does not accommodate fp8 at all), its best estimate is shown in~Figure~\ref{fig_L40S}.